JeffreytheCoder/UCLA-CS111-22S/lab3/README.md

 (`-t` times `-s`) should remain constant.
 Report the speedup relative to the base hash table implementation.
 Explain the difference between this implementation and your first, which respect why you get a performance increase.

+./hash-table-tester -t 8 -s 50000 gives the base case in 8.479 secs and v2 in 3.916 secs.

+./hash-table-tester -t 4 -s 100000 gives the base case in 10.536 secs and v1 in 5.076 secs.

+v2 is faster than the base case because the v2 implementation have locks for each hash table entry, ensuring the correct parallelism and preventing race condition from happening.

+With half of the threads, the performance of v2 improves since more threads results in a better performance in parallel.

 ## Cleaning up